John F.X. Condon: Career

 While he announced countless Knicks playoff games, his iconic moment came in Game 7 of the 1970 NBA Finals on May 8.
 Despite a torn muscle, NBA legend Willis Reed entered to cheers, and Condon introduced him with, "At center.
 Number 19.
 Captain.
 Willis Reed."
 The crowd roared for 28 seconds before Condon continued with the next starter.

 By 1973, John Condon held the position of vice president of Madison Square Garden Boxing, Inc. He was also appointed Vice President of Public Relations and Promotion for the Madison Square Garden Corporation from 1978 to 1981.

 On March 29, 1979, Condon addressed the 96th Congress subcommittee on labor standards concerning the Federal Boxing Control Act and a national boxing board.

 Condon became the head of the boxing department at Madison Square Garden in 1979.
 By then, he had helped promote and present hundreds of boxing matches featuring Muhammad Ali, Joe Frazier, Roberto Duran, Floyd Patterson, Emile Griffith, "Sugar Ray" Robinson, and Gene Fullmer.

 As the Garden's president for boxing, Condon organized the Kid Gloves Amateur Boxing Tournament that launched Mark Breland and Buddy McGirt as world champions.
 Sponsored by the New York chapter of the Metropolitan Amateur Boxing Federation and Madison Square Garden, the 11-bout tournament was created to give kids a chance to practice boxing in a safe and supervised setting.

 Condon served as a matchmaker and commentator for fights broadcast on the Madison Square Garden Network for a while.
 The department head did the color commentary for the 1985 Mike Tyson vs. Sammy Scaff bout hosted in the Felt Forum at the Garden.

+Condon cameoed as himself in the 1984 music video of Kurtis Blow's "Basketball".

-He was succeeded by Mike Walczewski as the Garden's public address announcer in 1989.
+He was succeeded by Mike Walczewski as the Knicks public address announcer in 1989, who has continued in this role to this day.

 Death

 John F.X.
-Condon died at 75 years old on October 13, 1989, at Lenox Hill Hospital in Manhattan, New York City, New York, United States.
+Condon died at 75 years old on October 13, 1989, at Lenox Hill Hospital in Manhattan.